nice-devone/nice-cxone-mobile-sdk-ios/README.md

 ### Connect Your Application to CXone
 You need to connect your app to **CXone** to begin communication with the **CXone platform** and to create a *Web Socket* connection.
 You also need to authorize your app users to use the chat features so they can begin loading threads.

-> Important: The *Web Socket* should only run when necessary.
-Take care to call `connect()` only for active chat conversations and analytics purposes.
+> Important: To use the CXone analytic APIs, it is necessary to have the chat in the `.prepared` state, which is achieved using the `ConnectionProvider.prepare(environment:brandId:channelId:)` method, otherwise the SDK will respond with an `illegalChatState` error.
+Also, the *Web Socket* should only run when necessary.
+Take care to call `ConnectionProvider.connect()` only for active chat conversations purposes.

-1. Add [connect(environment:brandId:channelId:)](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/connectionprovider.htm) to your app code as early on as possible to fully track user activity.
+1. Add `ConnectionProvider.connect()` to your app code as early on as possible to fully track user activity.
 If you've configured OAuth for your app, `connect()` should immediately follow the OAuth code.
-It uses prepared [`Environment`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/enumerations/environment.htm) with list of regions.
+It uses previously set `Environment`, brandId and channelId using the `ConnectionProvider.prepare(environment:brandId:channelId:)` method.
     ```swift
-    try await CXoneChat.shared.connection.connect(
+    try await CXoneChat.shared.connection.connect()
-        chatURL: configuration.chatUrl,
-        socketURL: configuration.socketUrl,
-        brandId: configuration.brandId,
-        channelId: configuration.channelId
-    )
     ```
-2. Register `onError(_ error:)` to be able to handle errors occured during thread/s load process.
-Take into account when there are no threads to load, SDK returns `RecoveringThreadFailed` which should be marked as a soft error.
+2. Register `onError(_ error:)` to be able to handle errors occured during thread/s load or other processes.

 ### Thread handling
 You will handle the CXone Mobile SDK for iOS as an extension of a manager.
 You can make your app single- or multi-threaded.

 Set up your app to handle single-thread handling, multi-thread handling, or both.
 If your app is single-threaded, each of your contacts can have only one chat thread.
 Any interaction they have with your organization takes place in that one chat thread.
 If your app is multi-threaded, your customer can create as many threads as they want to discuss new topics.
 These threads can be active at the same time.

-Use the [iOS SDK library](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/iossdklibrary.htm?tocpath=MobileSDK%7CCXone%20Mobile%20SDK%7CGet%20Started%20with%20CXone%20Mobile%20SDK%20for%20iOS%7C_____3) as you work.
+Use the [iOS SDK library](https://cautious-sniffle-1d4a9c48.pages.github.io/index.html) as you work.

+> Important: The SDK utilizes a state-based architecture so it is not necessary to handle everything on your own.
+For example after establishing a connection, it is not necessary to load thread(s) on your own.
+The SDK automatically recovers existing or creates a new thread for single-threaded and loads thread metadata for multi-threaded channel configuration.
+However, if the chat channel contains a pre-chat survey, it is necessary to fill in the survey and manually create a new thread using the `ChatThreadsProvider.create(with:)` method, to which custom fields must be passed.

 1. Choose the manager where you want to add the SDK.
 Open the file.
 2. Import the SDKs into the controller you chose.